 We make the most of bio-waste and use it to generate renewable energy and natural resources for the future.
 Biowaste contains CO2-neutral, renewable energy.
-Fermentation in one of our fifteen Kompogas plants produces methane-containing biogas and digestate from the biowaste.
+Fermentation in one of our fermentation plants produces methane-containing biogas and digestate from the biowaste.
 We use the biogas for electricity and heat production or feed it into gas grids.
 The digestate can be used as fertilizer and is thus returned to agriculture.
-At our five composting sites, we produce top-quality compost products from biogenic waste with lower energy content but a high proportion of wood.
+At our composting sites, we produce top-quality compost products from biogenic waste with lower energy content but a high proportion of wood.
 The mobile services in the field of green waste processing and post-processing round off the diverse and comprehensive portfolio.

 We have been active in the sustainable recycling of biowaste for over 20 years and have experience and know-how in all areas from waste separation to green waste collection, processing, energy production and fertiliser.
 We complete ecological cycles by recycling valuable materials and create energy and resources for future generations.